nickforce989/spectral_density_spectroscopy_2024/README.md

 spectral density findings and GEVP (Figs. 1, 2, 3, 4, 5, 6, 8, 9, 14, 16, 17, 18, 19, 20), run ``bash run_plots.sh``.
 To do so,
 ensure that the CSVs in ``plateaus/CSVs`` are full.

-To find all the spectral densities that have been used in the paper, ensure that the HDF5 file containing all the data is present in the directory ``input_correlators/``, and then run ``bash run_spectral_densities.sh``.
+To find all the spectral densities from scratch and exactly how they have been used in the paper, ensure that the HDF5 file containing all the data is present in the directory ``input_correlators/``, and then run ``bash run_spectral_densities.sh``.